Collaborative Law Act Gives You Another Option in Divorce in New Jersey

 A collaborative attorney is a legal attorney who has undergone special training in collaborative divorce to help couples seek a collaborative method to dissolve their marriage.
 During the collaborative process, the lawyer encourages the couple to avoid adversarial techniques and to complete the divorce with a spirit of cooperation.

-One of the other risks we see is that collaborative divorce can sometimes end up benefiting one spouse over the other.
+One of the other risks we see is that collaborative divorce can sometimes benefit one spouse over the other.
 A person who feels bullied by a former spouse or intimidated into accepting an unfair offer is unlikely to benefit from collaborative divorce.
-Because a judge is not present during a collaborative divorce, a spouse who is in a weaker position financially or emotionally tends to enjoy fewer protections, which a court would provide, thus exposing him or her to an unfair division of property or a related concern.
+Because a judge is not present during a collaborative divorce, a spouse in a weaker position financially or emotionally tends to enjoy fewer protections, which a court would provide, thus exposing him or her to an unfair division of property or a related concern.

 When it comes to divorce, it is important to make sure it is done right the first time.
 An experienced family law attorney can help provide the compassion and understanding that people going through a divorce want, along with the ability and dedication to represent a client’s interests in court if necessary.